PhonologicalCorpusTools/CorpusTools/docs/source/predictability_of_distribution.rst

 1. **Getting started**: Choose “Analysis” / “Calculate predictability of distribution...” from the top menu bar.

+2. **Segments**: First, select which pairs of sounds you want the predictability of distribution to be calculated for.
+There are two options for this.
+First is to add individual pairs of sounds.
+Do this by clicking on “Add pair of sounds”;
-2. **Sound selection**: On the left-hand side of the “Predictability of distribution” dialogue box, select the two sounds of interest by clicking “Add pair of sounds.
-The order of the sounds is irrelevant; picking [i] first and [u] second will yield the same results as [u] first and [i] second.
-Currently, PCT only allows entire segments to be selected; the next release will allow a “sound” to be defined as a collection of feature values.
-The segment choices that are available will automatically correspond to all of the unique transcribed characters in your corpus.
-You can select more than one pair of sounds to examine in the same environments;
+   the “Select segment pair” dialogue box will open.
+The order that the sounds are selected in is irrelevant; picking [i] first and [u] second will yield the same results as picking [u] first and [i] second.
+See more about interacting with the sound selection box (including, e.g., the use of features in selecting sounds and the options for selecting multiple pairs) in :ref:`sound_selection`.

-   each pair of sounds will be treated individually.
+The second alternative is to select pairs of sounds based on shared vs. contrasting features.
+This option allows you, for example, to test the predictability of distribution of the front/back contrast in vowels, regardless of vowel height.
+To do this, click on "Add pair of features"; the "Select feature pair" dialogue box will open.
+See :ref:`feature_selection` for more information on using this interface.

+Once sounds have been selected, click “Add.”
+Pairs will appear in the “Predictability of distribution” dialogue box.

-3. **Environments**: Click on “Add environment” to add an environment in which to calculate predictability of distribution.
-The left side of the “Create environment” dialogue box allows left-hand environments to be specified (e.g., [+back]___), while the right side allows right-hand environments to be specified (e.g., __#).
-Both can be used simultaneously to specify environments on both sides (e.g., [+back]__#).
+3. **Environments**: Click on “New environment” to add an environment in which to calculate predictability of distribution.
+See :ref:`environment_selection` for details on how to use this interface.
+Note that you will not be able to edit the "target" segments in this function, because the targets are automatically populated from the list of pairs selected on the left-hand side.

-   a. **Basis for building environments (segments vs. features)**: Environments
-      can be selected either as entire segments (including #) or as bundles of features.
-Select from the drop-down menu which you prefer.
-Each side of an environment can be specified using either type.
-   b. **Segment selection**: To specify an environment using segments, simply
-      click on the segment desired.
-   c. **Feature selection**: To specify an environment using features, select
-      the first feature from the list (e.g., [voice]), and then specify whether you want it to be [+voice] or [-voice] by selecting “Add [+feature]” or “Add [-feature]” as relevant.
-To add another feature to this same environment, select another feature and again add either the + or – value.
-   d. **No environments**: Note that if NO environments are added, PCT will
+   a. **No environments**: Note that if NO environments are added, PCT will
       calculate the overall predictability of distribution of the two sounds based only on their frequency of occurrence.
 This will simply count the frequency of each sound in the pair and calculate the